 What You Need:

 The type of candle is unimportant: taper or pillar or tea light, scented or unscented.
-If you have trouble finding those colors, use white candles with colored candle holders.
-This is a great way to get your children involved; have them create simple holders out of play dough or painted baby food jars.
+If you have trouble finding those colors, white candles are just fine!
+This is a great way to get your children involved; have them create simple holders out of playdough or painted baby food jars.

 Place them in a circle with the white candle in the center.

 There are several traditional formats that Advent readings can follow.
-While the Hope / Peace / Joy / Love tradition is the one I’ve seen used most frequently, I have chosen to follow the Prophets / Angels / Shepherds / Magi format for my concrete-thinkers.
+This devotional follows the Hope / Peace / Joy / Love message tradition.

 Starting this Advent candle tradition will help you teach your kids about the season while building Christ-focused anticipation for Christmas in a simple, peaceful way.